 I used to roll over to your texts each morning.

+Eyes full of crust and a heart full of love.
+My mornings weren't quite complete without a "good morning" text followed by an emoji.
+Texting throughout the day became the norm and neither one of us expected anything less.
+Our conversation didn't consist of much: random emojis and plans to hang over the following days, but that was just enough for the both of us.
 Flirting between blue bubbles filled with words we were too afraid to say in person and the anticipation of receiving a text we were too afraid to read.
 That was pretty much life for the short amount of time it lasted.
 I guess we might of both got too comfortable.
 Kinda like the way you feel after eating four slices of pizza and casually laying across your couch after a long day of work -- you don't want to move.
 Neither one of us wanted to move, we were good where we were at.
 Little did we know, things were bound to change.
+And they did.

 Fast forward nearly a month and those blue bubbles disappeared.